Aniruddha-Upadhya-K/portfolio-website/src/data/projects/mammogram.md

 #### And Finally, Python...
 Again

 Just like any other AI project, Python is like the first and mostly the only language used.
-It's not just about the easy or told so (not for me personally)  syntax, but it’s about thinking in terms of data transformations, vectorized operations etc. The latter point makes more sense, as you wouldn't want to keep implementing your own set of string/data manupilation techniques in C/C++ or so languages.
-Libraries like `Numpy`, `Pandas`, `Matplotlib`, `Scikit learn` etc. became my new toolbox.
+It's not just about the easy or told so (not for me personally)  syntax, but it’s about thinking in terms of data transformations, vectorized operations etc. The latter point makes more sense, as you wouldn't want to keep implementing your own set of string/data manupilation techniques in _C/C++_ or so languages.
+Libraries like _Numpy_, _Pandas_, _CV2_, _Matplotlib_, _Scikit learn_ etc. became my new toolbox.
 But well I guess I will never going to get fully comfortable with those.

 ## Why Does It Matter